The Treaty on the Prohibition of Nuclear Weapons

 The 7 of July of 2017, after a decade of work on the part of ICAN and its partners, an overwhelming majority of the nations of the world adopted a historical world-wide agreement to prohibit the nuclear weapons, known officially like the Treaty of Prohibition of Nuclear Weapons .
 It will enter into legal force once 50 nations have signed and ratified it.

-The current situation is that there are 79 that have signed and 33 that have also ratified.
-We are lacking 17 to enter into force, upon reaching the total.
+The current situation is that there are 91 that have signed and 68 that have also ratified.
+At midnight on January 22, 2021, the TPAN went into effect.

 Before the treaty, nuclear weapons were the only weapons of mass destruction that were not subject to a total ban (if chemical and bacteriological weapons are), despite their long-term catastrophic humanitarian and environmental consequences.
 The new agreement finally fills a significant gap in international law.